What Are eChecks? Questions About eCheck Payment Processing Answered

 • ACH: ACH and eChecks both transfer funds between bank accounts. eChecks use the ACH network to make transfers and manage funds between the payer and payee accounts.

-To understand these differences, you could say eChecks are a type of EFT that acts like a digital version of a paper check, using the ACH network to process payments quicker and cheaper than credit cards and wire transfers.
+To understand these differences, you could say eChecks are a type of EFT that acts like a digital version of a paper check, using the ACH network to process payments quicker and cheaper than credit cards or wire transfers.

-4. Are eChecks Secure?
+5. Are eChecks Secure?

 • Digital signature: A digital signature is an encryption technique that uses timestamps to ensure eChecks cannot be duplicated.